The state of communication in our society

 B. Start the meeting on time and end the meeting on time.

 C. No Cell phones on during the meeting.
 Literally everyone should turn them all the way off or leave them at their desks or in their purses.
-For the meeting time it needs to be distraction free so that your message has a better chance to be understood.
+For the meeting time it needs to be distraction free so that your message has a better chance to be understood. - Policy for all client meetings should include but not be limited to the following:

 A. Set an exact appointment for the meeting.